SAFMC Advisory Panels – How to Get Involved

 How are advisory panel members appointed and what are the terms of service?

-The Council considers applications for open seats on its advisory panels during regularly scheduled Council meetings , usually during the Council’s March and September meetings.
-Applications are reviewed by the Council’s Advisory Panel Selection Committee during closed session (all application information is considered confidential).
-The Committee provides recommendations for the Council’s consideration and approval.
-Applicants are then contacted regarding their status.
+The Council considers applications for open seats on its advisory panels during regularly scheduled Council meetings , usually during the Council’s June and December meetings.
+Applications are reviewed by the Council during closed session (all application information is considered confidential).
+Appointments are then made during an open session.
+Applicants are contacted regarding their status.
 Active applications are kept on file for two years.

 Once appointed, advisory panel members serve voluntarily for 3-year terms.
 Advisory panels generally meet no more than once or twice each year for 1-2 day meetings.
 If an advisory panel does not meet within the calendar year, that period does not count against the term.
 At the end of the 3-year terms, the AP member’s seat is open to qualified applicants and the current member is also eligible for reappointment.
 Most members are limited to serving 3 consecutive terms.